sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 leftover balance in your T-Mobile account.
 Your phone number will expire 3 months after renewal, so you can keep it until your next co-op term, if you are returning to the US.

+To save money on various taxes for his pre-paid T-Mobile plan, Rickey used [CallingMart](http://www.callingmart.com/).

 AT&T might also offer good options for pay-as-you-go plans.